offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * immunosuppressors
    * communication between bacteria (quorum sensing)

- * `{bm} mass spectrometer/(mass spectrometer|mass spectrometry)/i` - A device that shatters molecules into pieces and weighs the resulting pieces (measured in daltons).
-Mass spectrometry can be used to sequence peptides by inferring the amino acid sequence from the collection of masses.
+ * `{bm} mass spectrometer/(mass spectrometer|mass spectrometry)/i` - A device that randomly shatters molecules into pieces and measures the mass-to-charge of those pieces.
+The output of the device is a plot called a spectrum_MS.

+   Note that mass spectrometers have various real-world practical problems.
+Specifically, they ...

+    * may not capture all possible pieces from the intended molecules (missing mass-to-charge ratios).
+    * may capture pieces from unintended molecules (faulty mass-to-charge ratios).
+    * will likely introduce noise into the pieces they capture.

  * `{bm} spectrum/(spectrum)_MS/i` - The output of a mass spectrometer.
 The...